 The Parish Council holds meetings around every six weeks and sometimes more regularly depending upon the urgency of business to transact.
 The meetings take place in the Village Hall, usually on Monday evenings from 7pm.
 All meetings are open to the public and all parishioners are invited to attend to witness the work and business of their Council.
 A parishioner's question session is also included within each agenda.
 The Parish Council Chair also leads the legally-required Annual Parish Meeting that is held during either April or May each year.

 COMPOSITION OF THE PARISH COUNCIL

 Councillor Richard Jackson (Chairman) of Pickwick Cottage, Church Gate, Colston Bassett

-Councillor David Clark of Byre Cottage, Church Gate, Colston Bassett
+Councillor David Clark (Vice Chair) of Byre Cottage, Church Gate, Colston Bassett